 With Complex so involved with niche culture, do you think it would ruin things if you got too big, effectively making your “niches” mainstream?

-You co-authored a biography of 50 Cent last year.
+You co-authored a biography of 50 Cent.
 Tell me about that.

 How involved is he in the day-to-day running of the magazine?

 In a lot of ways, I think the magazine is an expression of the aesthetic that he established 15 years ago with the clothing brand.
 On the day-to-day, he and I sit and chat about pop culture and what’s going on in the world.

 I keep him informed of what we’re doing, but he’s not particularly involved on the day-to-day pages and what we do with celebrities.

 I’ll bounce ideas off of him because he’s smart as shit, and can often act as a catalyst in my thinking about something.
 And sometimes he’ll present me with a challenge like “I want you to figure out how to do a green issue that is responsible and forces our consumers to think of the environment — but do it in a credible way, because we are, after all a magazine of consumption.”
 But he was very hands-off about it.

 It’s just like “Here’s your challenge, go to it.”